Do you wonder what is the feeling of being 27? Our volunteer Dora who is turning 27 this month will give you a clue.

 Because that’s what people do when they reach 30 – they settle down and they don’t want more than they already have, right?
 It’s the idea of stagnancy which scared me off.
 Nevertheless, in the end, even a more unexpected thing happened to me which I can say is my present condition of being 27 years old – I started wanting to settle down.

 As I have mentioned in the beginning, sleep makes me happy.
 So each evening I go to sleep at 10 pm and wake up at 7 am.
 If by chance my sleeping hours must be disturbed (there is an event which lasts until 10 pm and then I need time to go back home, to eat, to prepare for sleep and it’s already 12), I feel terribly sour and dying from sleepiness.

 If God forbids, I happen to go to sleep at 2 am after a party, I still wake up at 8 am because that’s how my body feels like.
 I need my 2 hours in the morning to drink a coffee, a smoothie, have breakfast, etc, instead of waking up 20 minutes before leaving the house.

-I don’t want anymore to give my time to random people; I want to spend it with my old friends or new ones who I feel good with.
+I don’t want anymore to give my time to random people; I want to spend it with my old friends or new ones who I feel good.
 I don’t want to work random jobs and I don’t feel so excited anymore about random traveling.
-I started enjoying being at home, reading, learning or just sipping a tea, might be from one to three hours just contemplating this and that.
+I started enjoying being at home, reading, learning, or just sipping a tea, might be from one to three hours just contemplating this and that.
 And I started thinking about a routine as about a style of living which means not only stagnancy but peacefulness.
-Monks always have a routine and that doesn’t make them less spiritual; actually it makes them even more spiritual.
+Monks always have a routine and that doesn’t make them less spiritual; actually, it makes them even more spiritual.